Jannerbey/Plymouth-History-Vault/briefing.md

 🧭 What We Ask of You

-Being part of the Discovery Circle means:
+Being part of the Discovery Circle means this:

-1. Install the app
+1. you install the app

 You’ll receive access to a private closed-test version.